 For Families

-- Llanishen – A leafy northern suburb with good schools, spacious homes, and parks, popular among families seeking a calm and community-focused area.
+- Llanishen – A leafy northern suburb with parks and a quieter pace.

-- Rhiwbina – A garden village with strong community spirit, quality schools, green spaces, and solid transport links.
+- Rhiwbina – A garden-village feel with good transport links.

 For Young Professionals

-- Cardiff Bay – Modern waterfront development offering cultural venues and a variety of dining options.
+- Cardiff Bay – Modern waterfront living with dining and venues nearby.

 More Budget-Friendly Areas

-- Rumney – Offers value homes and green spaces with a friendly atmosphere and convenient amenities.
+- Rumney – Value-focused options with green spaces and local amenities.

 Cardiff Property Overview